nextapps-de/mikado/README.md

     <tr></tr>
     <tr>
         <td><b>loose</b></td>
-        <td>When storage is enabled this flag removes also item data whenever a corresponding dom element was removed.
-When set to true you cannot use paged rendering.</td>
+        <td>When storage is enabled this flag removes also item data whenever a corresponding dom element was removed. <!--When set to true you cannot use paged rendering.--></td>
         <td>false</td>
     </tr>
     <tr></tr>